 However, both trading and investing imply risk in your capital.
 The choice to become an investor or a trader depends on your mindset, risk appetite, and financial goals you have set yourself.

-Golden Rules for Investing in Stock Market
+Golden Rules for investing in the Stock Market

 Investing in the share market can be risky; however, these risks can be mitigated.
 All one needs to do is define your risk appetite and investment goals and, accordingly, make your move.
 To date, no one has discovered a sure-shot formula to succeed in the stock markets.
-Let us now map out a few golden rules that may increase your chances of getting a good return if followed prudently.
+Let us now map out a few golden rules and share market tips that may increase your chances of getting a good return if followed prudently.

 You may choose to be a trader or an investor, but here are some pointers that would help you minimize your risks and make a calculated decision.

-1. Avoid the herd mentality.
+1. Avoid herd mentality

 When it comes to investing or trading, one needs to make a well-informed decision and not be influenced by others' actions.
 Hence, if everyone around is investing in a particular stock, there is a tendency for potential investors to follow the same route.
 However, this strategy is bound to backfire in the long run.